nghianguyentek/docs/protocol/nd4ipv6.md

 # Neighbour Discovery for IPv6 (ND)
-<pre>📖 ND is a protocol for IPv6 same-link nodes to discover each other (including routers) about presence, address,
+<pre>ND is a protocol for IPv6 same-link nodes to discover each other (including routers) about presence, address,
 and reaching path.
 Indeed, it a combination (with improvements and extensions) of existing protocols such as
 <a href="arp.md">Address Resolution Protocal (ARP)</a> and Internet Control Message Protocol (ICMP).</pre>
 ## Router discovery